CodingPatrick/seg3103_playground/Lab-4/Readme.md

 ## Running Tic using Elixir - Patrick Loranger

-#### The Following is a picture to prove that I can compile and run the elixir application
+The Following is a picture to prove that I can compile and run the Elixir application:

 ![terminal screenshot](assets/terminal_elixir.png)

 ## Commits - Patrick Loranger

-### The table below contains links to all the commit I made,.
-I tried to put picture but due to sizing issues the images were destorted
+The table below contains links to all the commit I made.
+I tried to put picture but due to sizing issues the images were destorted.

 | Commit Number | Implementation and Failing Test | Passing Test | Refactor|
 | --------------| --------------------------------| -------------| --------|